NicoJuicy/LearnML/ml/imbalanced_data.md

 ### Try Changing Your Performance Metric

-Accuracy is not the metric to use when working with an imbalanced dataset.
-We have seen that it is misleading.
+Accuracy is not the metric to use when working with an imbalanced dataset. since it can be misleading.

-There are metrics that have been designed to tell you a more truthful story when working with imbalanced classes.
+There are metrics that have been designed for imbalanced classes.

 Consider the following performance measures that can give more insight into the accuracy of the model than traditional classification accuracy:

-- Confusion Matrix: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes incorrect predictions were assigned).
+- Confusion Matrix: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes that incorrect predictions were assigned).

 - Precision: A measure of a classifiers exactness.